B-Roll: Lethality Through Leadership Seminar

 U.S. Marines with I Marine Expeditionary Force participate in the Lethality Through Leadership Seminar at Marine Corps Base Camp Pendleton, California, Feb.
-12, 2026.
+11-12, 2026.
 The seminar was hosted for mid-level leaders from I MEF to enhance small-unit leadership and reinforce the importance of discipline and accountability.
-(U.S. Marine Corps video by Lance Cpl.
-Kelani Franklin)
+(U.S. Marine Corps video by Cpl.
+Joshua Bustamante)

 |Date Taken: